byrichardpowell/Document-Generic-React-Components/README.md

-# Document-Generic-React-Components
+# Document Generic React Components

-A relatively naive script to document generic components and their use inside a code-base.
-React offers fantastic levels of composability which leads to many small generic and re-usable components.
+A relatively naive script to document generic react components and their use inside a code-base.

+# Why?

+React offers fantastic levels of composability which encourages many small generic and re-usable components.
 As such it can be hard to know what code already exists and what components can be re-used or re-purposed.
 This script aims to solve that problem.

 ## Sample